infected4098/Wave-U-Mamba/README.md

 ## Inference from wav file

 ## Acknowledgements
-We thank Sungbin Lim for sharing valuable insights and ideas on the draft.
+We especially thank [Sungbin Lim](https://www.sungbin-lim.net/) for sharing valuable insights and ideas on the draft.
 We referred to [HiFi-GAN](https://github.com/jik876/hifi-gan), [Mamba](https://github.com/state-spaces/mamba) and many other resources to implement this.